Skip to content

 As an artist, she had been commissioned to record what she saw for the British public.
 In the years before TV cameras and 24-hour news coverage, people relied on photographs and paintings to illustrate what war was really like.

-Doris’ paintings not only captured the relief work the British Red Cross carried out in the camp, but also the disturbing scenes of captivity, and the pain and suffering around her.
+Doris’ paintings not only captured the relief work the British Red Cross carried out in Europe, but also the disturbing scenes of captivity, and the pain and suffering in Belsen.

 "The shock of Belsen was never to be forgotten.
 First of all was the ghastly smell of typhus.
-The simply ghastly sight of skeleton bodies just flung out of the huts,” she wrote.
+The simply ghastly sight of skeleton bodies just flung out of the huts… The horror of the place had to be seen to be believed.”

 From society painter to war artist